General enquiries: 0800 326 5559

 You may believe that you have a healthy relationship with alcohol and drugs, particularly if the people around you are using substances in a similar way.

-Recognising that you may have developed an addiction can be extremely difficult, and many people are often unaware until they are formally diagnosed by a doctor or other medical professional.
+Recognising that you may have developed an alcohol or drug addiction can be extremely difficult, and many people are often unaware until they are formally diagnosed by a doctor, treatment consultant or other medical professional.

 If you are concerned about your drug or alcohol use, you can use the CAGE questionnaire to determine whether you should seek help.